uw-cmg/MAST/doc/source/tutorial.rst

 The ``$structure`` section contains the coordinate type, coordinates, and lattice.
 Optionally, the name of a VASP POSCAR-type file can be inserted here using the keyword posfile, e.g. ``posfile fcc_POSCAR``.
 The coordinates are given with element name and then three fractional coordinates along the lattice vectors.

 The ``$ingredients`` section contains a section for global ingredient keywords and then a section for each separate ingredient.
 VASP INCAR keywords are included in these sections.
 All other keywords are prefaced with ``mast_``.
 A listing of available keywords is in :ref:`ingredient-keys`.
+Each ingredient in the recipe should have a begin <ingredientname> end section, even if there are no keywords within that section.

 The ``$recipe`` section contains a section for the recipe template to be used.